 Chloé Schmidt, PhD Candidate, May 2017 -

 Chloé is working on questions about the genetics of local adaptation.
 She is conducting synthetic multi-species population genetic analyses of predictors of genetic diversity and detailed genomic analyses of urban squirrels.
-Check out her blog Pineapples and Whales where she illustrates the findings of scientific papers from ecology and evolution.
+Check out Pineapples and Whales where she illustrates the findings of scientific papers from ecology and evolution.
 Chloé joined us after her MSc at the University of Lausanne and is currently funded by a University of Manitoba Graduate Fellowship.